Medically Reviewed by Diane S. Berson, MD

 Select a broad-spectrum sunscreen, which protects against both UVA and UVB rays.
 Apply sunscreen with an SPF of 30 or higher 15 to 30 minutes before sun exposure, with careful attention to sun-exposed areas such as the face, hands and arms.

 Apply lip balm with an SPF of 30 or higher to protect sun-sensitive lips.

 Reapply about an ounce (the size of a shot glass) of sunscreen at least every two hours, more frequently if you've been swimming or sweating.

 - Be particularly cautious if you're taking an antibiotic or other medication that can make your skin more sensitive to the sun.
 Nonsteroidal anti-inflammatory drugs like aspirin, ibuprofen (Advil) and naproxen (Aleve) are common drugs that can make the skin more sensivite.

 Don't forsake the sun altogether.
 Instead, follow these steps to greatly reduce your risk of developing skin cancer.

-The new regulations apply to sunscreens in the form of oils, creams, lotions, gels, butters, pastes, ointments, sticks and sprays.
 The FDA is continuing to study spray products to establish levels of effectiveness and to see if there's any danger from accidental inhalation.
 Until that information is available, if you (or your kids) prefer the spray sunscreens, be sure to use a lotion on and near your face and apply the spray generously to the other parts of your body.